famished-tiger/loxxy/README.md

   a Lox interpreter written in Lox.

 ### Current status
-The project is still in inception and the interpreter is being implemented...
-Currently it can execute all allowed __Lox__ expressions and statements except:
+The interpreter currently it can execute all allowed __Lox__ expressions and statements except
-- Classes and objects.

-These will be implemented soon.
+object-oriented feaures (classes and objects).

+Our intent is implement to these missing features in Q2 2021.

 ## What's the fuss about Lox?